carved4/go-secrets/README.md

 **encrypted at rest**: your secrets are encrypted with aes-256-gcm. even if someone gets your vault file, they can't read it without your password and the master key from your system keyring.

-**no plaintext files**: traditional `.env` files are plaintext. they get committed to git, copied around, left in temp directories, and post compromise everything is just one 'env' command away. secrets manager never writes plaintext secrets to disk, and with this you can replace storing anything in your environment variables, just inject them with the binary :3
+**no plaintext files**: traditional `.env` files are plaintext. they get committed to git, copied around, left in temp directories. with the daemon-based injection, secrets never touch the os environment - they're fetched on-demand via ipc and live only in your app's memory space.

 **os-level key protection**: the master encryption key is stored in your system keyring (windows credential manager, macos keychain, linux secret service). these are designed to protect sensitive data and integrate with your os security.